 When my wife went on maternity leave we were looking at a £700/month short fall in our monthly income.
 That’s a lot of money.
 Don’t get me wrong, our income usually meant that we were comfortable enough anyway.
 We easily earned more than we actually needed.
 But £700 is a lot to be down for almost 8 months.
-Add it up, we were going to be down roughly £5600 to our usual income.
+Add it up, we were going to be down roughly £5600 to our usual income over the time she was off.
 How did we survive financially?
-Well, here’s how we saved money, and in some cases, gained a bit.
+Well, here’s how we saved money.

 Trim the Bills

 I often go through our monthly expenses and put an asterix by the things that are considered non-essesstials.
 In the end, we did away with almost everything we didn’t need.
 Sky TV went, Netflix went, monthly memberships went.
 The only thing we really kept was Spotify. £10 a month for all the music that I need and the ability to download it.
 I wasn’t losing that!

 But even if you’re not tight for money I suggest you do this.
 It’s good to know how much you actually need to get by on just the bills.
 Then you can see what you’re paying, and if things look high, try to get them down.
 It usually pays to switch (more on that later) and If you see something you don’t use (gym memberships are common) then consider losing them.

 Quidco can be quite pointless when it comes to cashback.
 You’re not going to get by getting 13p back from a purchase on Groupon.
 But you can get by if you have capital to spare.
 We have quite a bit in savings.
 So I was able to use it to gain cashback via low risk avenues.
 Here’s what we did and the cashback we got:

 - Investment Bond Account = £80

 - Opened a Junior ISA for Isabelle = £50